-The HRA prohibits discrimination and harassment in the employment sector on the basis of any protected characteristic (including race, place of origin, colour, ethnic or national origin, sex or sexual orientation, pregnancy, marital status, disability, family status, religion or beliefs or political opinions or of his criminal record (except where there are valid reasons relevant to the nature of the particular offence for which he/she is convicted that would justify the difference in treatment)).
+The HRA prohibits discrimination and harassment in the employment sector on the basis of any protected characteristic including: race; place of origin; colour; ethnic or national origin; sex or sexual orientation; pregnancy; marital status; disability; family status; religion; beliefs; political opinions; or criminal record (except where there are valid reasons relevant to the nature of the particular offence for which he/she is convicted that would justify the difference in treatment).
 Age is not a protected characteristic under the HRA.